The True Story Of “Adrift” And Tami Oldham Ashcraft’s Survival At Sea

 On a 4,000-mile sailing trip from Tahiti to San Diego, Tami Oldham Ashcraft and her fiancé got caught in a category-four hurricane.

-For the next 41 days, Tami Oldham Ashcraft would be alone, adrift in the middle of the Pacific Ocean, fighting to survive.
+For the next 41 days, Tami Ashcraft would be alone, adrift in the middle of the Pacific Ocean, fighting to survive.
+And survive she did.

 At another time, perhaps they could have.

-Sharp insisted that Ashcraft board herself up below deck, while he secured himself in the safety harness.
+Their final moments together were a frantic scramble.
+But as the wind howled and the yacht was tossed about like a toy, Sharp made the ultimate sacrifice.
+He insisted that Ashcraft board herself up below deck, while he secured himself in the safety harness.
 As she closed the door, she heard Sharp shout “oh my god!” before the boat capsized.
 The force threw Ashcraft against the wall, knocking her unconscious.

-When she awoke, she was surrounded by destruction.
+But when she came to, the reality was overwhelming.
 The main cabin was filling with water, the masts were broken clean off, and the sails were dragging in the water.
-Despite that, the ship was miraculously still afloat.
+A deep gash on her forehead was a painful reminder of the violence.
+The silence was deafening, broken only by the lapping of water inside the boat.

 Sharp, however, was gone.
 The safety harness was dangling in the water, but Ashcraft’s fiancé was nowhere to be found.
-Ashcraft believes that the force of the wind was just too strong and that he must have been thrown into the sea and pulled beneath the massive swells.
+Ashcraft later said she believed that the force of the wind was just too strong and that he must have been thrown into the sea and pulled beneath the massive swells.

-But Tami Oldham Ashcraft didn’t have time to grieve over her presumed-dead fiancé.
-The yacht was sinking, the sails were shot, and she had a gash on her forehead that was increasingly painful.
+She didn’t have time to grieve over her presumed-dead fiancé.
+The yacht was sinking, the sails were shot, and she the gash on her forehead was growing increasingly painful.
 Upon further investigation, Ashcraft realized that the engine, the navigation system, and the emergency positioning devices were also in disrepair.

 Though all the odds were against her, Tami Oldham Ashcraft managed to do it.